Skip Navigation

 mary.rawlinson@stonybrook.edu

-Areas of Specialization: Hegel; bioethics; global health and social justice; aesthetics and philosophy of literature; Proust; contemporary French thought
+Areas of Specialization: Social justice; Hegel; bioethics; global health; aesthetics and philosophy of literature; Proust; contemporary French thought

 Rawlinson edited five issues of the Journal of Medicine and Philosophy, including Foucault and the Philosophy of Medicine, The Future of Psychiatry, and Feminist Bioethics.
 Her publications include articles on Hegel, Proust, literature and ethics, food justice, the ethics of tourism, bioethics, the critique of rights, and contemporary French philosophy.

-Rawlinson was the Founding Editor (2006-2016) of IJFAB: International Journal of Feminist Approaches to Bioethics and the Co-founder and Co-director (2006-2017) of The Irigaray Circle.
-She is an Affiliated Faculty in Comparative Literature, Women’s and Gender Studies, Art History, and the College of Business.
+Rawlinson was the Founding Editor (2006-2016) of IJFAB: International Journal of Feminist Approaches to Bioethics and the Co-founder and Co-director (2006-2017) of The Irigaray Circle

 In 2016 Rawlinson received the Dean’s Award for Excellence in Mentoring Graduate Students.
-In 2018 she was appointed Senior Visiting Research Fellow, Institute for Advanced Studies, University College London.
+In 2018 Rawlinson was appointed Senior Research Fellow, Institute for Advanced Studies, University College London where she currently resides.

 Professor Mary C. Rawlinson's CV